Big Brother 24 (American season): HouseGuests

 The HouseGuests for the twenty-fourth season were revealed on July 5, 2022.
 US Weekly published a series of cast interviews on the same day.
 Prior to the reveal, CBS aired a teaser featuring various voice clips from the HouseGuests.
 The cast includes Miss Michigan USA 2021 and Miss USA 2021 competitor Taylor Hale.
 Marvin Achi, a 28-year-old from Houston, Texas, was among the sixteen HouseGuests initially slated to be on the season, but was removed from the cast and replaced by Joseph Abdin.

-The speculated reason for his removal resulted from his participation on the Netflix reality series, The Circle which filmed in the Fall of 2021 and aired in late 2022.
+Future appearances

+In 2023, Ameerah Jones, Alyssa Snider, and Monte Taylor all competed on the second season of The Challenge: USA.
+Taylor Hale competed on the Christmas spin-off Big Brother Reindeer Games.

+In 2025, Joseph Abdin, Taylor Hale, and Matt Turner competed on The Amazing Race 38.
+Abdin was partnered with his brother, Turner was partnered with his wife, and Hale was partnered with Big Brother 23 houseguest, Kyland Young.